cherinejoseph/STIG-Implementation-Remediations-Win10/README.md

   - **Control**: Gives the user full control over the system configuration.
   - **Learning Opportunity**: Provides insight into the underlying configurations and the ability to make other manual adjustments as needed.
   - **No reliance on scripts**: Useful if automation is not an option in some environments.

+Automated vulnerability remediation is generally considered more effective for Security Technical Implementation Guides (STIGs) due to its efficiency, speed, and ability to manage the frequent updates required by STIGs.
+Manual processes, on the other hand, are often time-consuming and may cause delays in applying security updates, potentially leaving systems vulnerable for extended periods.

+In contrast, automated tools can apply updates and configurations within hours, significantly reducing the time and effort required compared to manual methods.
+Additionally, automation ensures that systems remain compliant with the latest STIG standards, which are updated every 90 days.

+This approach not only accelerates the implementation of new network applications and appliances but also reduces the overall cost of maintaining security policies.
+Automation further enables continuous monitoring and compliance, which is essential given the dynamic nature of cybersecurity threats and the need for ongoing audit readiness.

+While manual audits can provide in-depth insights for smaller systems, automated scans are far more efficient for larger networks.

+Overall, the shift towards automated STIG hardening has been driven by the need for faster, more reliable, and cost-effective solutions to maintain compliance and security.